mxklb/multilang/README.md

 - To enable advanced string formating (`%i`, `%s`) feature of _R.js_ set `var asfEnable = true;`

     If asf is enabled setup a _custom.js_ file within your translation directory and overwrite _multilang_'s `translateCustomTexts()` function.
 Implement your cutom _R.js_ commands here.
-To substitue single `%i` and `%s` statements within registered translations view the following _multilang_ code snippet.
-Also view code comments and the _R.js_ documentation to get familiar with the asf feature. _multilang_ may lack ssome features regarding the _R.js_-asf functionallity (tbd) ..
+To substitute single `%i` and `%s` statements within registered translations view the following _multilang_ code snippet.
+Also view code comments and the _R.js_ documentation to get familiar with the asf feature. _multilang_ may lack some features regarding the _R.js_-asf functionallity (tbd) ..
 ```java
     function translateCustomTexts() {
         updateTranslationParameter('number', 7.5);